ysz951/enjoy-cook-app/README.md

 * Easy to log in and register.
 * Add the recipes you like to your favorites link.
 * Display the number of comments of the recipe in real time.
-* Post, edit or delte your comments about the recipe.
+* Post, edit or delete your comments about the recipe.

 ## Demo
 * [Live Demo](https://enjoy-cook-app.vercel.app/)